The Legend of the Ice People: Plot

 The story begins in Trondheim, Norway in 1581, with the story of Silje Arngrimsdotter, and how she comes into contact with the Ice People, a community of outcasts living in an isolated valley.
 From there on it follows the Ice People through the centuries, with members of the clan migrating from Norway to Denmark and Sweden.
 Other members of the clan wind up in or visit various corners of Europe and Asia over the course of the series.

 The Ice People are cursed with a terrible forefather, Tengel the Evil, whose actions resulted in at least one cursed individual being born in every generation.
 The cursed individuals were born with magical and mystical abilities, but also the potential for bottomless evil.
-The cursed men have yellow eyes, malformed shoulder blades and Mongol features, while the cursed women have yellow eyes, but are otherwise beautiful.
+Some the cursed people have yellow eyes, malformed shoulder blades and Mongol features, while others have yellow eyes but are otherwise beautiful.
 Some cursed individuals fight their tendency for evil, whilst others embrace it.

 Each book tells a separate story, very often the story of one or a few individuals of the clan.
 Quite often the protagonist of each book is a female, sometimes of the Ice People, but sometimes one who will marry into the clan.
 Many of the books also focus on the cursed individuals, their battle with their evil tendencies, and also how they utilise their powers, be it for good or evil.

 Throughout the series, the cursed and their helpers steadily increase their efforts to rid the clan of the curse from Tengel the Evil.
-But the beastly forefather is not dead, he is merely sleeping, awaiting a special signal that will wake him up and allow him to take over the entire world with a reign of terror.
-Before this signal is played his descendants must find a way to defeat Tengel and rid themselves and the world of his curse.
-The end battle will require the birth of a very special individual as well as the help of some powerful mythological creatures.
+But the beastly forefather is not dead.
+He is merely sleeping, awaiting a special signal that will wake him up and allow him to take over the entire world with a reign of terror.
+Before this signal is played, his descendants must find a way to defeat Tengel and rid themselves and the world of his curse.
+The final battle will require the birth of a very special individual as well as the help of some powerful mythological creatures.